numbas/editor/docs/exam/reference.rst

     On leaving a question
         What to do when the student changes question, or tries to end the exam.
         You can either warn the student and make them confirm that they'd like to leave, or prevent them from leaving the question entirely until they've answered it.

+    Allow the student to download their attempt data?
+        If ticked, the student will be shown a button :guilabel:`Download your attempt data` once they have ended the exam.

+        The data file that they are given contains an encrypted copy of all data to do with their attempt.
+        The encryption uses the password specified in :term:`Key for encrypting student data downloads`.

+        Use the :ref:`offline analysis <offline-analysis>` tools to decrypt and analyse these attempt data files.

+    Key for encrypting student data downloads
+        The password that should be used to encrypt student attempt data files if using offline attempt analysis.

+        You won't be asked for this password, but it should be unique to you and kept secret so that students can't decrypt their attempt data files.

 Timing
 ======